Hypotension vs Hypertension

 - Dehydration causes blood volume and blood pressure to rise.
 Drinking adequate water helps prevent dehydration, allowing blood pressure to remain in a healthier range.
 Even mild dehydration can cause significant blood pressure rises.

 - Drinking more water may promote blood vessel elasticity and function.
-Some research indicates staying hydrated supports a healthy endothelium – the inner blood vessel lining that influences flexibility – so the more flexible the endothelium, the more it will be able to maintain a normal blood pressure.
+Some research indicates staying hydrated supports a healthy endothelium—the inner blood vessel lining that influences flexibility—so the more flexible the endothelium, the more it can maintain normal blood pressure.

 - Water helps the kidneys flush out excess sodium, a key factor in hypertension.
 Sodium makes the body hold excess fluid, putting strain on blood vessels.